LASIK surgery: Is it right for you?

 Over time, your refraction may slowly worsen with age and your vision may not be quite as good as it was immediately after surgery.
+This is called regression.
 This does not seem to be a large problem, but the exact degree of change to be expected is sometimes unpredictable.

 How do you choose an eye surgeon?

 Most people don't have firsthand knowledge about LASIK or an eye surgeon.
 A good starting point when choosing an eye surgeon is to talk with the eye professional you know and trust.
 Or ask friends or family members who have had successful LASIK.

 Your eye surgeon will probably work with a team, who may help with your initial evaluation and measurements.
 But it is your surgeon who takes the ultimate responsibility for determining whether LASIK is an appropriate choice for you, who confirms the measurements to guide the procedure, who performs the procedure and who provides postoperative care.

 Talk with your eye surgeon about your questions and concerns and how LASIK will benefit you.
 The surgeon can help you understand the benefits and limitations of surgery.

 When it comes to LASIK eye surgery, there are no right answers.
 Carefully consider the factors outlined here, weigh your preferences and risk tolerance, and make sure you have realistic expectations.
 Talk to an eye surgeon in whom you feel confident and get your questions answered.
 In the end, if it feels right, then proceed, but if it doesn't, don't rush into anything.

 June 27, 2023

 Sign up for free and stay up to date on research advancements, health tips, current health topics, and expertise on managing health.
 Click here for an email preview.